GODCREATOR333/Newsly/README.md

 ## 📜 Licensing Information

 This project is distributed under the MIT License.
-Refer to the [LICENSE](LICENSE) file for further details.

 ## 🌐 Connect with Us